tommasopeduzzi/16-bit-RISC-processor/design.md

 ## **Registers and Flags**

 The CPU has 8 general purpose registers numbered 0-7.
+The value of the $i$th register is referred to as $r[i]$.
 Additionally, it has the stack pointer (SP), the program counter (PC).

 The CPU has these flags: